 Seymour Mountain - 76km +1419m

 Have you got what it takes to ascend this awesome local climb?
 With over 1000m of elevation from sea to sky, this ride will be one to remember and talk about!
-The average gradient is approximately 6.8% for 12km's although the initial 3.5km's is 8.2% average with some segments around 10%.
+The average gradient is approximately 7.3% for 12.1km's although the initial 3.5km's is a bit steeper with some segments around 10%.
 This is the most challenging of the local Vancouver cycling routes with regard to total distance and elevation for a single climb.
+The main 12.1km Strava segment for the climb is called "Seymour Hill Climb".

 Lions Bay / Sea to Sky Highway - 77km +993m